Edmund Stoiber: BayernLB activities

 When the Croatian National Bank turned down BayernLB's original bid to take over the local arm of Hypo Alpe-Adria-Bank International, this drew strong criticism from Stoiber, who said the decision was "unacceptable" and a "severe strain" for Bavaria's relations with Croatia.
 Croatia was seeking to join the European Union at the time.
 The central bank's board later reviewed and accepted BayernLB's offer of 1.6 billion euros.
 The investment in Hypo Group Alpe Adria was part of a series of ill-fated investments, which later forced BayernLB to take a 10 billion-euro bailout in the financial crisis.

-European Commission job
+Alleged intentions for a coup

-In September 2015, Emily O'Reilly, the European Ombudsman, received a complaint from two NGOs, Corporate Europe Observatory and Friends of the Earth, according to which Stoiber's appointment as special adviser on the commission's better regulation agenda broke internal rules on appointments.
+In Wolfgang Schäuble's memoirs Erinnerungen.
+Mein Leben in der Politik (“Memories.
+My Life in Politics”), published posthumously in 2024, Schäuble claims that in 2015, at the height of the refugee crisis at the time, Stoiber tried to persuade him to overthrow Chancellor Angela Merkel, in order to become chancellor himself.
+Stoiber commented on that: “I have had as many personal and confidential conversations with few colleagues in my life from the 1980s until the last few years as with my long-standing and close colleague Wolfgang Schäuble.
+I have never commented on reports about it and of course that still applies to me today after his death."